End draws near in Trump impeachment trial as Democrats likely to fall short in vote

 That final vote could take place late on Friday or on Saturday, congressional sources said.

+Democratic Senator Jeff Merkley reacted to Alexander’s decision with anger and resignation, saying in an interview with CNN on Friday that the outcome would be a “kangaroo court” without witnesses and documents and a “tragedy in every possible way.”

+“Lamar’s decision - it’s an offense against the Senate, it’s an offense against the rule of law, and it’s an offense against the American people,” Merkley said.

-“The truth is staring us in the eyes,” said Democratic Representative Adam Schiff, the lead House prosecutor, said on the Senate floor.
+“The truth is staring us in the eyes,” Democratic Representative Adam Schiff, the lead House prosecutor, said on the Senate floor.

 “We know why they don’t want John Bolton to testify.
 It’s not that we don’t really know what’s happened here.
 They just don’t want the American people to hear it in all of its ugly, graphic detail.”